jahilldev/hypnode/README.md

 A super fast and lightweight (roughly **1kb** gzipped) utility function to build HTML node trees and stateful functional components.
 Can be used either directly via the `h` function, or from transpiled `JSX`.

 Due to it's size, `hypnode` is a useful companion utility for writing _WebComponents_, simplifying `HTML` structures, element references and state management.
-See section entitled "WebComponents" for an example.
+See section entitled "WebComponents" for an example, [click to jump there](#webcomponents).

 # Getting Started